 Using "Stone Soup" (just after title page) as motivation, encourage students to believe that each has an important role to play in fostering a safe and caring school environment and that each person's contribution is unique and important.

-Ask students to put in writing and illustrate the contribution they can make to ensure that their school is a place where everyone feels safe, valued, and welcome.
+sure that their school is a place where everyone feels safe, valued, and welcome.